jonashackt/crossplane-aws-azure/README.md

 kubectl apply -f upbound/provider-aws-s3/config/provider-aws-s3.yaml
 ```

-The `package` version in combination with the `packagePullPolicy` configuration here is crucial, since we can configure an update strategy for the Provider here.
-I'am not sure, if the Crossplane team will provide an installation method where we can use tools like Renovate to keep our Crossplane providers up to date.
+The `package` version in combination with the `packagePullPolicy` configuration here is crucial, since we can configure an update strategy for the Provider here. ~~I'am not sure, if the Crossplane team will provide an installation method where we can use tools like Renovate to keep our Crossplane providers up to date~~ (now Renovate supports Crossplane, see paragraph `Provider & Configuration Package Upgrades with Renovate`).
 A full table of all possible fields can be found in the docs: https://crossplane.io/docs/v1.8/concepts/packages.html#specpackagepullpolicy We can also let crossplane itself manage new versions for us.
 If you installed multiple package versions, you'll see them as `providerrevision.pkg.x` when running `kubectl get crossplane`:

 ```shell
 $ kubectl get crossplane